09 Feb Basic Skills for Gerontological Nursing

 Older adults are also prone to environmental hazards which are presented by a variety of objects and circumstances that happen on a daily basis.
 It can be found everywhere like homes, public buildings, busy streets and healthcare settings.
 For instance, fire is the most common cause of injuries and deaths among older adults.
 Even though smoke alarm systems are installed, some of these individuals forget to switch off the appliances including ovens, heaters, and other cooking equipment.
 Older adults who are also living alone or with their spouse are at risk for burglary.
 The fact that no one is physically able to chase and fight against the thieves, it is no wonder why most of their valuables are stolen without their awareness.

 Safety is always a concern among older adults.
 Their vulnerability to external and internal factors often leads them to a higher risk of irreversible physical injuries and death.
 To address this issue, family members are advised to hire someone to look after their aging parents or grandparents.
 This individual will be of great help to the family and the older adults who require assistance in their day to day activities.
 Whenever possible, the hired personnel should be a licensed carer or nurse who has the right knowledge in dealing with the demands of the elderly.

-For older adults who are living in their homes, certain areas should be renovated to minimize falls, slips and bruises.
-Every part of the house should be accessible, especially if the elderly uses a wheelchair or a crane.
+For older adults who are living in their homes, certain areas should be renovated to minimize falls, slips, and bruises.
+Every part of the house should be accessible, especially if the elderly use a wheelchair or a crane.
 Stairs and other objects that can hinder the pathways should be adjusted.
 Family members should make an effort to help their older adult cope with his routine activities.
-If the elderly is placed in a healthcare facility, make sure to check their ability to provide a better way of living.
+If the elderly are placed in a healthcare facility, make sure to check their ability to provide a better way of living.
 An elderly should be placed in an area where risks are minimized, and safety measures are adequately implemented.